kestra-io/docs/docs/developer-guide/cicd/README.md

 ## Why a CI/CD pipeline?

 CI/CD pipelines provide an easy and reliable way to ensure that your flows are always deployed as soon they're done.
-It integrates well in VCS (Version Control System) like Git, and can be easily integrated in your development workflow.
+It integrates nicely with VCS (Version Control System) like Git and can easily integrate into your development workflow.

 ## How to create a CI/CD pipeline?